-The Law Office of Narciso Delgado-Cruz has successfully coordinated the release of non-citizens from criminal and immigration custody, often within a 24-hour period.
+Attorney Narciso Delgado-Cruz of The Cruz Law Office, the best immigration lawyer in San Diego, has successfully coordinated the release of non-citizens from criminal and immigration custody, often within a 24-hour period.
 We can help you obtain the secure release of someone with an ICE hold immigration jail and a criminal bond by providing a free case evaluation.

 ** UNFORTUNATELY, WE CAN ONLY HANDLE YOUR CASE IF YOU ARE DETAINED IN SOUTHERN CALIFORNIA**